Delray Beach Public Library: Collection

-The Delray Beach Public Library’s collection comprises a variety of physical and digital resources that are accessible with a library card.
+The Delray Beach Public Library's collection comprises a variety of physical and digital resources that are accessible with a library card.
 Any person residing in Florida can get a card from Delray Beach Library at no charge - with a photo ID or a license.
 New patrons under the age of 14 must register with a parent or legal guardian to obtain a card.

-The first floor of the library is home to the Lynda Hunter and Virginia Kimmel Children’s Library.
-Open to the public since 2016, the children’s library’s vibrant, storybook-Esque space contains a 40,000+ collection of fiction and nonfiction books.
+The first floor of the library is home to the Lynda Hunter and Virginia Kimmel Children's Library.
+Open to the public since 2016, the children's library's vibrant, storybook-Esque space contains a 40,000+ collection of fiction and nonfiction books.
 Board books for babies, picture books for primary grades, chapter books series for intermediate grades, and tween graphic novels are among the rich assortment of books for young readers and families.
-Children’s eBooks, audiobooks, movies, music, and comics are directly accessible with a Delray Beach library card through Hoopla, CloudLibrary, and Overdrive.
+Children's eBooks, audiobooks, movies, music, and comics are directly accessible with a Delray Beach library card through Hoopla, CloudLibrary, and Overdrive.

 The young adult collection for ages 13 to 17 is located on the second floor of the library.
 The low shelves hold the general collection of 20,000 young adult novels which are a variety of thrillers, romance, contemporary, fantasy and science fiction books.
-The library’s special collection of manga and graphic novels is designated in the Young Adult room, where patrons between the ages of 13 to 17 can comfortably study and utilize computers for research or leisure.
-Like in Children’s, young adult eBooks, audiobooks, movies, music, and comics are directly accessible with a Delray Beach library card through Hoopla, CloudLibrary, and Overdrive.
+The library's special collection of manga and graphic novels is designated in the Young Adult room, where patrons between the ages of 13 and 17 can comfortably study and utilize computers for research or leisure.
+Like in Children's, young adult eBooks, audiobooks, movies, music, and comics are directly accessible with a Delray Beach library card through Hoopla, CloudLibrary, and Overdrive.

-Sharing the same floor with young adults, the books for adult readers are specifically organized by the Dewy Decimal System for nonfiction titles and the author’s last name for fiction and biography.
+Sharing the same floor with young adults, the books for adult readers are specifically organized by the Dewy Decimal System for nonfiction titles and the author's last name for fiction and biography.
 The extensive special collection of mystery fiction has classic to the modern and in-demand titles of the year.
 Other popular and new book titles are also present on the first floor along with large print books.
 Digital collections for adults are available through Hoopla, CloudLibrary, and Overdrive.
 Moreover, there are 98,000+ books are available for adult readers.